cappy908982/MDdoc/README.md

 |9|32|Dropping rows where Ticket, Fare or Embarked are NaN, missing or blank values|No gaps left|
 |10|33|Resseting indexes of existing dataframe|-|
 |11|34|Adding indexes to "PassengerId" as a real index+1 (because we start count from 1)|to fill all the gaps and weird values there|

+The last line of code (36) creates the new tsv file with cleaned & repaired data.